-Under the mentorship and coaching of the Office of the Dean of Students, LAU students plan and participate in extracurricular activities through a variety of student-initiated campus clubs.
+Under the mentorship and coaching of the Student Life Office, LAU students plan and participate in extracurricular activities through a variety of student-initiated campus clubs.
 Clubs such as Astronomy, Social Work, UNESCO, Red Cross, Event Organization, Nutrition, Music, International Affairs, Debate, Engineering, etc., serve as practical arenas for students to further develop the skills they learn in class.

-The Office of the Dean of Students coordinates the formation of clubs, while faculty advisors provide assistance toward achieving their objectives.
+The Student Life Office coordinates the formation of clubs, while faculty advisors provide assistance toward achieving their objectives.
 By creating venues to recruit student involvement, the office helps in the development of marketing, management, leadership, creativity, and productivity skills on campus and beyond.

-Through these means the Office of the Dean of Students works on establishing an atmosphere where students develop skills to be leaders, champions, and responsible citizens, and exercise their mind, body and soul in a fair and harmonious environment.
+Through these means the Student Life Office works on establishing an atmosphere where students develop skills to be leaders, champions, and responsible citizens, and exercise their mind, body and soul in a fair and harmonious environment.

 For more information on LAU’s activities, visit Activities.

-The Athletics program plays a necessary role in the academic and extracurricular life of students.
-The mission of the program is to provide athletic training, education, and competition opportunities for LAU students.
+The Athletics program plays a vital role in the academic and extracurricular life of students.
+The mission of the program is to provide sports training, education, and competition opportunities for LAU students.
 The Athletics Office oversees a wide range of sports and extra-curricular activities that are well suited for the needs of students and the LAU community as a whole.

-The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, dabké, fitness, Latin dance, hip-hop, swimming, table-tennis, taekwondo, kickboxing, tennis, and yoga.
-Varsity sports include badminton, basketball, futsal, swimming, table-tennis, taekwondo, kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders).
+The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, swimming, table-tennis, taekwondo, kickboxing, tennis, and yoga.
+Varsity sports include badminton, basketball, futsal, swimming, table-tennis, kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders except the last one).